-Communicated threats of violence accounted for 18% of all reported incidents in 2024, compared to 28% in 2023, representing a decline of 36%.
-Unlike property crimes, communicated threats do not require physical access to the location in question.
+Threats of violence accounted for 18% of all reported incidents in 2024, compared to 28% in 2023, representing a decline of 36%.
+Unlike property crimes, threats do not require physical access to the location in question.
 They can be conducted virtually through electronic means and may never be acted upon.
-The growing incidence of theft, assault, and arson, and the shift away from virtual activity like bomb and other communicated threats, underscores a penchant for risk and doing actual physical harm.
+The growing incidence of theft, assault, and arson, and the shift away from virtual activity like bomb and other communicated threats, underscores a penchant towards doing actual physical harm.